Meikakuzen/ReactThreeFiber/ReactFiberThreeJS/01FirstProject/Apuntes.md

 # WITH useThree WE GET THE STATE

-- I can use desestructuring to get the values
+- I can use desestructuring to get the values from useThree
 - I pass it to orbitControls with an array in args

 ~~~js